Page loading ... Please wait.

 Printer Friendly Page

-Ice creams that start with a custard are made from cream, sugar, eggs, and flavoring.
-Each ingredient contributes to the ice cream's smooth texture and rich flavor.
-The amount of cream used and its butterfat content gives ice cream its rich and creamy taste.
-The next ingredient, sugar, gives the ice cream its smoothness.
-The eggs are necessary for smoothness and also gives the ice cream its nice color.
-The best results come when the custard is made the the night before and left in the refrigerator overnight to chill sufficiently before it is churned.
+This Chocolate Ice Cream recipe starts with a cooked chocolate custard, made from a mixture of cocoa powder, semi sweet chocolate, half-and-half cream, sugar, egg yolks, and vanilla.
+Now, each ingredient contributes to the ice cream's rich flavor and silky smooth texture.
+The rich chocolate flavor comes from adding both unsweetened cocoa powder (you can use regular unsweetened or Dutch-processed) and semi sweet (or bittersweet) chocolate.
+The half-and-half cream (you can use 1 cup (240 ml) cream and 1 cup (240 ml) milk) contributes to the ice cream's rich and creamy flavor and, of course, the sugar provides the sweetness.
+The egg yolks are necessary for its rich smoothness.
+I like to make the custard the night before and let it chill in the refrigerator overnight, so it is nice and cold before it is churned.
+It also allows time for all the flavors to soften and mingle.
 It is important that the custard only fills your ice cream machine about half to two thirds full.
 This gives the custard enough room to expand while it freezes so you end up with an ice cream with a light texture and no graininess.
-As the ice cream is still quite soft once it has been churned in the machine, transfer it to a storage container and place it in the freezer for a few hours before serving.
-This also allows the flavors to mellow.
+Depending on your machine you may find the ice cream is still quite soft once it is churned.
+You can serve it immediately if you like a "soft serve" type of ice cream.
+But if you prefer it a little firmer, transfer to a storage container and place in the freezer for a few hours before serving.
 Although I prefer to eat homemade ice cream the day it is made, it can be stored for a few weeks in the freezer.
-It will become quite hard after being frozen for any length of time so transfer it to the refrigerator to soften for about 30 minutes before serving.
+It may become quite hard after being frozen for any length of time, so I find it best to transfer the ice cream to the refrigerator to soften for about 30 minutes before serving.

 As this recipe only uses egg yolks, there is always the question of what to do with the leftover egg whites.
 Meringues (Meringue Cookies, Meringue Hearts, Meringue Mushrooms, Pavlova) are always a good way to use egg whites as is the Chocolate Angel Food Cake.

-Place the bowl over a saucepan of simmering water and, stirring constantly with a wooden spoon, cook until the custard thickens enough that it coats the back of a spoon (170 degrees F) (77 degrees C).
-The term 'coat a spoon' is a technique used mainly as a way to test when an egg-based custard or sauce is done.
-A spoon, usually wooden, is placed in the custard and, when the spoon is raised, the film of custard on the back of the spoon will stay in place even when you draw a line with your finger through the middle of the custard.
+Place the mixture in a saucepan and place over medium-low heat.
+Stirring constantly, with a heatproof spatula or wooden spoon, cook until the custard thickens enough that it coats the back of a spoon (170 degrees F) (77 degrees C).
+(The term 'coat a spoon' is a technique used mainly as a way to test when an egg-based custard or sauce is done.
+A spoon, usually wooden, is placed in the custard and, when the spoon is raised, the film of custard on the back of the spoon will stay in place even when you draw a line with your finger through the middle of the custard.)

 Immediately remove the custard from the heat and continue to stir the custard for a few minutes so it does not overcook.
-At this point stir in the vanilla extract, if using.
-Cover and let cool to room temperature and then refrigerate the custard until it is completely cold (several hours but preferably overnight).
+At this point stir in the vanilla extract.
+Cover and let cool to room temperature and then refrigerate the custard until it is completely cold (several hours or preferably overnight).

 Transfer the cold custard to the container of your ice cream machine and process according to the manufacturer's instructions.
 Once made, transfer the ice cream to a chilled container and store in the freezer.
-If the ice cream becomes too hard place in the refrigerator for about 30 minutes before serving so it can soften.
+If the ice cream becomes too hard, place in the refrigerator to soften for about 30 minutes before serving.

 1/2 cup (100 grams) granulated white sugar